-Prices range from 9 to 20 euros per serving.
+Prices range from 15 to 50 euros per serving.

 Location: Žorža Klemensoa 19, 11000 Belgrade

-Just next to museum, at the end of “Skender Begova” street there is a nice and picturesque candy-store in vivid colours called “Mama Goca”.
-It’s a great place to drink a coffee, lemonade or boza or to grab a few bites of delicious cakes and cookies.
-In the world of globalization and chain coffee shops and ice cream and candy parlours at times we seem to forget how old-school confectionery created by independent initiatives can be really cool.
+Just next to the museum, at the end of Skender Begova street, there is a nice and picturesque candy store in vivid colors called “Mama Goca”.
+It’s a great place to drink a coffee, lemonade, or boza or to grab a few bites of delicious cakes and cookies.
+In the world of globalization and chain coffee shops and ice cream and candy parlors at times we seem to forget how old-school confectionery created by independent initiatives can be really cool.

 Since Lower Dorcol is basically a brownfield site, many buildings are now being reused having been converted for a new purpose.
 Restaurant and coffee culture seems to be picking up in this part of the city lately, thanks to rather enterprising small-scale sole proprietors.
 The interior of Radionica mirrors the aesthetics of raw and bare concrete walls.
 The old machines-lathe incorporated in the DJ stand and a vertical drill featuring in the toilets are kept there reminiscent of the workshop which used to be there in that very same place before the present owner came to own it.

 Locations: Dobračina 59b, 11 000, Belgrade

 Urban Distillery.
-The first urban/ rakia distillery is located right next to the space called Belgrade Market and Homa restaurant.
+The first urban/ rakia distillery is located right next to Homa restaurant.
 This unique space is in the ownership of Rakia bar and they offer the first treasury of rakia, where visitors can find more than 30 types of highest quality rakias produced in Serbia.
 You can choose shots from 20% to 40% of alcohol and buy bottles that are filled and labeled before your eyes.
 Our new favorite tastes are honey (Medovaca) with mint, raspberry rakia and the special flavor inspired by the traditional plum rakia (Sljivovica) labeled as rakia BRANKO (a special recipe by Branko the founder).

 You are walking around Lower Dorcol and you feel like grabbing a cup of hot coffee?
 Independent coffee shop Korner has a cozy interior with sofas and serves great domestic and foreign types of coffee.
-Crowd is local and friendly.
+The crowd is local and friendly.
 In case you like to eat something sweet and drink some juice with your coffee, don’t hesitate to order fresh orange juice and a donut.

 Writer.
 Blogger.
 Traveler.
 Researcher.
 Electronic Music Lover.